wiseaidev/wiseaidev/README.rst

       <summary><b>🌐 Little About Me</b></summary>
       <p align="left">

 I am a self-taught programmer 👨‍💻.
-I can build secure, scalable, efficient web APIs. 💻 I used to be a crypto day trader(💰) back in the days(at college). ✍🏻 I am occasionally writing articles/blogs as a hobby.
+I can build secure, scalable, efficient web APIs. 💻 I used to be a crypto day trader 💰 back in the days(at college). ✍🏻 I am occasionally writing articles/blogs as a hobby.
 An open-source ❤️.

 - 🎓 Diploma in electrical engineering.
-- 💻 Learning from Real Python and Pycon on YT.
-- 📚 Reading <David M. Beazley> , <Brandon Rhodes> books.
-- 🏋️‍♂️ I am willing to change the universe, one byte at a time.
+- 🏋️‍♂️ I am willing to learn everything, one byte at a time.
-- 👨‍💻 Read more about my projects on 𝗠𝗘𝗗𝗜𝗨𝗠(Coming back soon!!!).
 - 👯 I’m looking to collaborate with other programmers on big projects.
 - 💬 Ask me anything related to Java, Python and/or React, FastAPI, Django.
 - 🌱 I’m currently sharpening my swiss knives in everything related to coding.